googleapis/google-cloud-java/TESTING.md

   helper.stop();
   ```

-  This method will block a short amount of time until the server thread has been terminated.
+  This method will block until the server thread has been terminated.

 #### On a remote machine